PhillipJacobsen/Ark_Vend/README.md

   -check to see if Ark node is synced and display status
 2. search through all received transactions on wallet.
 Wallet address is displayed -"searching wallet + page#" will be displayed. text will toggle between red/white every received transaction
-3. # of transactions in wallet will be displayed
+3. number of transactions in wallet will be displayed
 4. QR code is displayed